icopy-site/awesome/docs/awesome/static-analysis.md

 - [qulice](https://www.qulice.com) — Combines a few (pre-configured) static analysis tools (checkstyle, PMD, Findbugs, ...).

+- [RefactorFirst](https://github.com/jimbethancourt/RefactorFirst) — Identifies and prioritizes God Classes and Highly Coupled classes in Java codebases you should refactor first.

 - [Soot](https://soot-oss.github.io/soot) — A framework for analyzing and transforming Java and Android applications.

 - [Spoon](https://spoon.gforge.inria.fr) — Spoon is a metaprogramming library to analyze and transform Java source code (incl Java 9, 10, 11, 12, 13, 14).
 It parses source files to build a well-designed AST with powerful analysis and transformation API.
 Can be integrated in Maven and Gradle.